NomicFoundation/hardhat/packages/hardhat-etherscan/README.md

 };
 ```

+Alternatively you can specify more than one block explorer API key, by passing an object under the `apiKey` property, see [`Multiple API keys and alternative block explorers`](#multiple-api-keys-and-alternative-block-explorers).

 Lastly, run the `verify` task, passing the address of the contract, the network where it's deployed, and the constructor arguments that were used to deploy it (if any):

 ```bash